Home / Sailing / Fleets

 Flying Fifteen and K1s

 Loch Lomond Sailing Club has always had a close affinity with the Flying Fifteen class, and in recent years the K1 class has gained in popularity amongst sailors wanting a single-handed small keelboat.
-These compete with dinghies and catamarans in the club racing series.
-We often see many boats travelling to our Keelboat Open Weekend in October, and have hosted a number of traveller and national events over the years.
-Flying Fifteens and K1s are a favourable boat choice on Loch Lomond due to their performance in both the points and island styles of racing that LLSC provides.
-They are also notoriously good boats for handicap racing, and in our pursuit races they are hard to beat.
+These compete with dinghies and catamarans in the club racing series, but sail with Keelboats in our Keelboat open weekend.
+We often see many visiting boats travelling to our Keelboat Open Weekend in October, and have hosted a number of traveller and national events over the years.
+Flying Fifteens and K1s are a favourable boat choice on Loch Lomond especially for the island styles of racing that LLSC provides.

 Keelboats tend to prefer the passage style racing around the islands and taking advantage of some of our permanent marks laid out within the immediate bay in front of the club.
-These races tend to last about two hours and cover a number of miles.
-We also have some longer passage races which are popular, such as the Head of the Loch race to Ardlui at the loch's most northerly point on a Saturday, dinner and an overnight stay and a race back on the Sunday.
+These races tend to last about two hours and cover several miles.
+We also have some longer passage races which are popular, such as the Head of the Loch race to Ardlui at the loch's most northerly point on a Saturday, dinner and an overnight stay and a race back on the Sunday